The Genetics Center, Inc. Address, phone, and fax

 Translocation --- A chromosome rearrangement in which the chromosomes are not arranged in the typical set of 23 pairs.
 Even if the correct amount of genetic material is present, an individual with a chromosome translocation is at increased risk for having problems such as difficulty conceiving or maintaining a pregnancy.
 Chromosome translocations are often inherited.

-Trisomy --- Having three of a given chromosome instead of the usual two.
+Trisomy --- Having three of a given chromosome instead of the normal two.
 Trisomy for chromosome 21 is the cause of Down syndrome.
 Trisomy for chromosome 18 and trisomy for chromosome 13 cause very serious birth defects.

 X-linked --- Hemophilia, Duchenne muscular dystrophy, and color blindness are examples of diseases whose genes are located on the X chromosome.
 Males are most often affected with X-linked disorders.
 This is the same as the formerly used term, sex-linked.